 Misconception: "They can give me a loan or pre-approval."

-Reality: We're the education and comparison layer, not the lending layer.
-We help you understand what you need, then connect you with lenders who can actually provide loans and approvals.
+Reality: We're the education layer, not the lending layer.
+We help you understand what you need and provide research and tools to make informed decisions.

 Trust signals